Ryan Adams: The Cardinals (2005–2009)

 Adams befriended Phil Lesh of the Grateful Dead, after first meeting him at the Jammys awards in New York in 2005.
 The two performed Jerry Garcia and Robert Hunter's Grateful Dead classic, "Wharf Rat".
 Adams performed at subsequent outings of Phil Lesh and Friends, including a two-night stand at Red Rocks Amphitheatre outside of Denver, Colorado and on New Year's Eve 2005 at the Bill Graham Event Center in San Francisco.
 Throughout 2006, Lesh's live performances included compositions by Adams, including several from Cold Roses ("Cold Roses", "Let It Ride", and "Magnolia Mountain").

 Adams produced Willie Nelson's album Songbird, while he and The Cardinals performed as Nelson's backing band.
 The album was released in October 2006.
 He also opened for Nelson at the Hollywood Bowl later that fall, a show that featured Phil Lesh on bass and multiple Grateful Dead songs.
-Late in 2006, Adams experimented with hip hop music, adding to his web site 18 albums worth of new recordings under various pseudonyms, featuring humorous and nonsensical lyrics, as well as covers of two Bob Dylan songs ("Isis" and "You're a Big Girl Now").
+Late in 2006, Adams experimented with hip-hop, adding to his web site 18 albums worth of new recordings under various pseudonyms, featuring humorous and nonsensical lyrics, as well as covers of two Bob Dylan songs ("Isis" and "You're a Big Girl Now").

 Adams released his ninth album on June 26, 2007, titled Easy Tiger.
 The album includes many tracks which were debuted during 2006's tours, as well as other older tracks which were previously unreleased.

 On October 23, 2007, Adams released Follow the Lights, an EP featuring three new songs: "Follow the Lights","Blue Hotel" and "My Love for You Is Real", along with live studio versions of other previously released songs and a cover of Alice in Chains' "Down In A Hole".
 Adams also appeared as a guest musician on Cowboy Junkies' 2007 album and DVD Trinity Revisited, a 20th-anniversary re-recording of their classic album The Trinity Session.
 In 2007 Adams co-wrote a song with Australian singer-songwriter Krista Polvere for her debut record Here Be Dragons; he also played guitar and piano on the album, which was recorded in New York.

 A new album with The Cardinals, Cardinology was released on October 28, 2008.
 Adams has also announced plans to release a book, entitled Infinity Blues.
 According to Lost Highway chairman, Luke Lewis, there will be an "anthology" release in 2009, featuring several new songs.

 On January 14, 2009, Adams announced that he was quitting the Cardinals after their final show on March 20, 2009, at the Fox Theatre in Atlanta.
 Adams cited hearing loss due to Ménière's disease as well as disillusionment with the music industry, the media and audience behavior as reasons for his decision.
 He also stated that he has been working on two new books, in addition to Infinity Blues.
 The second book, released in the fall of 2009, is entitled Hello Sunshine.
 Preorders of Hello Sunshine were shipped on August 18 by publisher Akashic Books.